South African Food: 25 Best Traditional South African Dishes

 Malva pudding, one of the most famous traditional South African desserts

-3. Frozen coconut yogurt: if you didn’t know you could make yogurt from coconuts, you’ve missed on one of the healthiest and most refreshing desserts ever invented.
-Topped with fresh fruit, nuts, and honey, this South African dessert was by far my favorite.
+3. Frozen coconut yogurt: If you didn’t know you could make yogurt from coconuts, you’ve missed one of the healthiest and most refreshing desserts ever invented.
+Topped with fresh fruit, nuts, and honey, this South African dessert stole my heart.

 South African Drinks You Don’t Want to Miss